Are organic tampons actually any better for you?

-So when we heard that there isn’t actually any research that unequivocally says tampons are safe, we were about as uncomfortable as we are when we know we have a full tampon and we’re stuck on a bus.
+So when we heard that there isn’t actually any research that unequivocally says tampons are safe, we were about as uncomfortable as we are when we think our period just arrived and we're in white pants.

 Women have been buying tampons for decades, shoving them up their hoo-ha’s and assuming we’re all going to be ok.
 Now before you get your panty-liners in a knot, I’m not suggesting we’re all going to die from tampon use.
 If tampons were truly dangerous, we would have wizened up and ditched them long ago.